Kagemusha: Production

 George Lucas and Francis Ford Coppola are credited at the end of the film as executive producers in the international version.
-This is because they persuaded 20th Century Fox to make up a shortfall in the film's budget when the original producers, Toho Studios, could not afford to complete the film.
-In return, 20th Century Fox received the international distribution rights to the film.
+This is because they persuaded 20th Century-Fox to make up a shortfall in the film's budget when the original producers, Toho Studios, could not afford to complete the film.
+In return, 20th Century-Fox received the international distribution rights to the film.
 Coppola and Kurosawa appeared together in Suntory whisky commercials to raise money for the production.

 Kurosawa originally cast the actor Shintaro Katsu in the title role.
 Katsu left the production, however, before the first day of shooting was over; in an interview for the Criterion Collection DVD, executive producer Coppola states that Katsu angered Kurosawa by arriving with his own camera crew to record Kurosawa's filmmaking methods.
 It is unclear whether Katsu was fired or left of his own accord, but he was replaced by Tatsuya Nakadai, a well-known actor who had appeared in a number of Kurosawa's previous films.
 Nakadai played both the kagemusha and the lord whom he impersonated.

 Kurosawa wrote a part in Kagemusha for his longtime regular actor Takashi Shimura, and Kagemusha was the last Kurosawa film in which Shimura appeared.
-However, the scene in which he plays a servant who accompanies a western doctor to a meeting with Shingen was cut from the foreign release of the film.
+However, the scene in which he plays a servant who accompanies a Catholic missionary and doctor to a meeting with Shingen was cut from the foreign release of the film.
 The Criterion Collection DVD release of the film restored this scene as well as approximately another eighteen minutes in the film.

 According to Lucas, Kurosawa used 5,000 extras for the final battle sequence, filming for a whole day, then he cut it down to 90 seconds in the final release.
 Many special effects, and a number of scenes that filled holes in the story, landed on the "cutting-room floor".